 - The Organized Crime Committee will review the Selection Committee’s recommendation and, if supported, will forward the recommendation to the CACP Board of Directors for final approval.

-- Upon approval of the CACP Board of Directors, the nominee(s)’ chief of police or senior executive-in-charge will be contacted and an invitation will be sent to the nominee(s) with details about the award ceremony.
+- Upon approval of the CACP Board of Directors, the winning nominee(s)’ chief of police or senior executive-in-charge will be contacted, and an invitation will be sent to the winning nominee(s) with details about the award ceremony.

 - The award will be announced/presented at the CACP Annual Conference.

-- August , 2018: The winner(s) will be announced/honoured at the CACP Awards Ceremony held during the CACP Annual Conference.
+- August 2019: The winner(s) will be announced/honoured at the CACP Annual Conference.

 Additional ResourcesThere are French resources/documents for this page – Click here to view.